Post Office broadband - what can I get?

 - Options for cheaper calls to mobiles and international numbers

 - Fibre still isn't available everywhere - use our postcode checker to see if you can get it where you are

 - Included router isn't great - providers like BT and Sky offer better hardware

-- Not the fastest fibre around - Virgin Media has packages up to 300Mb, for instance
+- Not the fastest fibre around - Virgin Media has packages with average download speeds of 362Mb, for instance

 - No broadband-only, landline-free packages